pret/pokecrystal/docs/bugs_and_glitches.md

 ## Thick Club and Light Ball can decrease damage done with boosted (Special) Attack

+*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://www.youtube.com/watch?v=rGqu3d3pdok&t=450))

 This is a bug with `SpeciesItemBoost` in [engine/battle/effect_commands.asm](/engine/battle/effect_commands.asm):